notdana/SimulatedMapping1/README.md

 cd src
 git clone https://github.com/DanaWentBananas/SimulatedMapping1.git
 ```
+4. Make sure to change the name of the folder from SimulatedMappin1 to dev_pkg

-4. Go back to the ws
+5. Go back to the ws
 ```
 cd ..
 ```